-Tyson received his Juris Doctor degree from Santa Clara University School of Law.
-While in law school, he participated in the Honors Moot Court program, served as the senior editor of the International Law Journal, and volunteered at the Katharine and George Alexander Community Law Center, where Tyson assisted low income clients with consumer and debt collection disputes.
+Tyson received his J.D. from Santa Clara University School of Law.
+While in law school, he participated in the Honors Moot Court program, served as the senior editor of the International Law Journal, and volunteered at the Katharine and George Alexander Community Law Center, where he assisted low income clients with consumer and debt collection disputes.

 - Tyson worked extensively on the In Re Apple Device Performance litigation, in which Apple agreed to pay up to $500 million to settle.
 Tyson was part of the co-lead counsel team that was responsible for plaintiffs’ discovery, including defending class representatives at deposition and coordinating discovery from more than 100 named plaintiffs.